a11ce/videoprism/README.md

 All contributions are welcome by pull request or issue.

 videoPrism is licensed under GNU General Public License v3.0.
-See [LICENSE](../master/LICENSE) for full text.⏎
+See [LICENSE](../master/LICENSE) for full text.